+Intent (continued)

-Intent (continued) In some crimes intent is presumed and does not have to be proven.
-These a called general intent crimes , i.e. battery, arson, transportation of drugs or e felon in possession of a firearm.
+In some crimes intent is presumed and does not have to be proven.
+These are called general intent crimes, i.e. battery, arson, transportation of drugs or exfelon in possession of a firearm.
 In general, the person intentionally did that which the law declared to be a crime.

-It does not matter that the person does not was against the law.
-General intent presur (or her) actions or was aware of his (or her no excuse. nes that the person was aware of his In other crimes intent is an element of the offense that must be proven.
-These are called specific intent crimes , i.e. burglary, or kidnapping for ransom.
+It does not matter that the person does not know that the particular conduct was against the law.
+General intent presumes that the person was aware of his (or her) actions or was aware of his (or her) conduct.
+Ignorance of the law is no excuse.

+In other crimes intent is an element of the offense that must be proven.
+These are called specific intent crimes, i.e. burglary, or kidnapping for ransom.

 Specific intent crimes are recognized by the language of the statutes, such as: with intent to, or, for the purpose of.
 When the definition of a crime refers to a person's intent to do some further act or achieve some additional consequence, the crime is one of specific intent.
 Unless this specific intent exists, the crime has not been committed.

-Examples: General intent Specific intent
+Examples: